 If you are being considered for similar vacancies at a higher classification level, you will be provided with job information and selection criteria prior to any assessment.

-Please note: The Commission reserves the right to alter any of the above requirements and/or processes without notice.
+Please note: Disability Services reserves the right to alter any of the above requirements and/or processes without notice.
 Any changes will be fully outlined and incorporated into all subsequent advertising materials.

 As a Social Trainer, Level 1 you will: